Global Forum on Scientific Advances Important to the BWC

 Held in Conjunction with the 2018 Meeting of State Parties to the Biological and Toxin Weapons Convention

-The first annual Global Forum on Scientific Advances Important to the Biological and Toxin Weapons Convention, hosted by the Johns Hopkins Center for Health Security, will address rapidly emerging advancements in biology and biotechnology and their impact on bioweapons nonproliferation policy.
-The daylong event on December 3 in Geneva, Switzerland, immediately precedes the 2018 Meeting of States Parties (MSP) to the Biological and Toxin Weapons Convention (BWC).
-Members of States Parties’ delegations and others in Geneva registered for the MSP are encouraged to attend.
+The first annual Global Forum on Scientific Advances Important to the Biological and Toxin Weapons Convention, hosted by the Johns Hopkins Center for Health Security, addressed rapidly emerging advancements in biology and biotechnology and their impact on bioweapons nonproliferation policy.
+The daylong event on December 3 in Geneva, Switzerland, immediately preceded the 2018 Meeting of States Parties (MSP) to the Biological and Toxin Weapons Convention (BWC).
+Members of States Parties’ delegations and others in Geneva registered for the MSP were encouraged to attend.

-This event will feature expert panel and speaker discussions on current and future biological capabilities relevant to the BWC, including potential for misuse and opportunities to boost efforts to prevent biological weapons development and strengthen bioweapons nonproliferation norms.
-The Global Forum will facilitate engagement between scientists and policymakers, bringing leading-edge biological scientists from around the world to speak with BWC delegations and other stakeholders about how new biotechnology tools and approaches might pose new risks and explore new solutions for existing and emerging biological weapons challenges.
+This event featured expert panel and speaker discussions on current and future biological capabilities relevant to the BWC, including potential for misuse and opportunities to boost efforts to prevent biological weapons development and strengthen bioweapons nonproliferation norms.
+The Global Forum facilitated engagement between scientists and policymakers, bringing leading-edge biological scientists from around the world to speak with BWC delegations and other stakeholders about how new biotechnology tools and approaches might pose new risks and explore new solutions for existing and emerging biological weapons challenges.

-In addition, the Global Forum will emphasize the importance of engaging the scientific community and private sector to support bioweapons nonproliferation norms, policies, and programs.
+In addition, the Global Forum emphasized the importance of engaging the scientific community and private sector to support bioweapons nonproliferation norms, policies, and programs.

 Those who have questions or need more information may email Dr. Gigi Gronvall, senior scholar at the Center, at firstname.lastname@example.org.